mesowx/MesoPy/README.md

 # Let's print the total precip accumulation for Fort Collins Airport.
 station = precip['STATION'][0]['STID'] # remember we stored the dictionary in the precip variable totalPrecip =  precip['STATION'][0]['OBSERVATIONS']['total_precip_value_1']
-print('The total accumulated precip at ' + station + ' was ' + str(totalPrecip) + ' in')
+print('The total accumulated precip at ' + station + ' was ' + str(totalPrecip) + '"')
 ```
 Which prints:

-> The total accumulated precip at KFNL was 0.13 in
+> The total accumulated precip at KFNL was 0.13"

 #####You should note two things from the above example:
 1. Whenever the data you're requesting returns `['STATION']`, it is necessary to specify which station (index value) in the list you will subsequently be referring to.
 For example if you pass in `stid=kden,kslc`, the dictionary will return a list of the two stations' relevant info.
 So to get to information on KDEN, you would type `['STATION'][0]` because KDEN would be first in the list of stations.
 Remember that `{}` specifies a dictionary and `[]` denotes a list and `[0]` is the first position in a list.
 You could store `precip['STATION'][0]` as a variable to reduce clutter.
 2. You must cast `str()` on any `int` values (such as totalPrecip above) if you expect to concatenate a string like the example.

 ## Documentation
 MesoPy contains six functions that request different types of data from the API.
 Information on function usage can be obtained by typing `help(whatever_function)` into the interactive interpreter.
-Alternatively, you can retrieve this information from code by printing `whateverfunction.__doc__`.
+Alternatively, you can also retrieve this information by printing `whateverfunction.__doc__`.
 I have created a text version [here] that describes the parameters associated with each function.

 ## Example Projects
 Possible projects include: